 3.5 No person who has served on the Bureau for four Periods shall be eligible for further election to any position on the IACS Bureau.

 By-law 4: Nominations and Election of the Bureau

-4.1 b At least nine months before an IUGG General Assembly, the Secretary General shall solicit nominations for officers that must be received by the Chair of the Nomination panel not later than six months before the General Assembly.
-Nominated persons must be from countries represented by IUGG Adhering Bodies in regular status (dues paid).
+4.2 At least nine months before an IUGG General Assembly, the Secretary General shall solicit nominations for officers that must be received by the Chair of the Nomination panel not later than six months before the General Assembly.
+Nominees for the position of President-Elect, but not for the other positions, must be from countries represented by IUGG Adhering Bodies in regular status (dues paid).